clarktrimble/ba-blog/content/blog/ztbus/index.md

 From ZTBus we'll focus on `odometry_vehicleSpeed` over time for buses `B183` and `B208`.

-The struct we'll be using to soak up datums:
+The Golang struct we'll be using to soak up datums:

 ```go
 // ztbus.go